 The Government Communications Service runs a paid internship scheme that lasts for 6 to 12 weeks.
 Furthermore, some government departments offer sandwich placements for undergraduates and masters students.
 You usually need to be enrolled on a four-year degree to apply.

 - Many local authorities offer paid internship schemes.
 You're likely to work on a specific project, and you may have the option to work full- or part-time.

-- The Financial Conduct Authority runs a ten-week summer internship open to students from any background.
-There's a generalist option and one for those interested in a career in data science.
+- The Financial Conduct Authority runs ten-week summer internships open to students from any degree background who are expected to gain a 2.1 or equivalent.

-- The Bank of England offers paid first-year internships (six weeks), penultimate-year internships (eight weeks) and postgraduate internships (eight weeks).
+- The Bank of England offers paid first-year internships (six weeks), penultimate-year internships (eight weeks) and an internship for those about to start postgraduate study (eight weeks).

 - Temping in a local council or government organisation could provide a possible route in.